Bayesian Variational Inference for Mixed Data Mixture Models: Introduction

 Variational inference (VI) is a popular method used in Bayesian statistics and machine learning to approximate the posterior distribution when it is difficult or intractable to compute (\cite{Blei2017}).
 VI approximates the posterior distribution using optimisation, and is typically faster and more scalable than MCMC.

 Variational inference has been utilised for mixture models previously.
 For finite mixtures and continuous data, it is well known that a Normal-inverse Wishart prior on the mixture component mean and covariance and a Dirichlet prior on the mixture component probabilities, coupled with Gaussian data, leads to closed form updates using the Coordinate Ascent Variational Inference (CAVI) algorithm \citep{Bishop2006}.
-For finite mixtures and categorical data, \cite{Ahlmann2018} proposed a CAVI algorithm for multinomially distributed discrete data.
-Infinite mixture models using Dirichlet Process and variational inference include the seminal work of \cite{Blei2006} as well as further developments such as \cite{Chong2011}, \cite{Hughes2013} and \cite{Huynh2016}.
+For finite mixtures and categorical data, \cite{Ahlmann2018} proposed a CAVI algorithm for multinomially distributed discrete data, and more recently \cite{Rao2025} applied a VI algorithm with variable selection for discrete biomedical data.
+Infinite mixture models using Dirichlet Process and variational inference include the seminal work of \cite{Blei2006} as well as further developments such as \citep{Chong2011, Hughes2013, Huynh2016}.